coq/coq/CODE_OF_CONDUCT.md

 Diversity is a strength, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to core developers (who should lead by example), occasional contributors and those seeking help and guidance.
+The goal of these rules is that everyone feels safe when contributing to Coq or interacting with others in Coq related forums.

 This isn't an exhaustive list of things that you can't do.
 Rather, take it in the spirit in which it's intended - a guide to make it easier to enrich all of